Cyprus in the Eurovision Song Contest 2010

-Cyprus participated in the Eurovision Song Contest 2010 with the song "Life Looks Better in Spring" written by Nasos Lambrianides and Melis Konstantinou.
+Cyprus was represented at the Eurovision Song Contest 2010 with the song "Life Looks Better in Spring" written by Nasos Lambrianides and Melis Konstantinou.
 The song was performed by Jon Lilygreen and the Islanders.
-The Cypriot broadcaster Cyprus Broadcasting Corporation (CyBC) organised the national final Eurovision 2010: Epilogi tis kypriakis symmetochis in order to select the Cypriot entry for the 2010 contest in Oslo, Norway.
+The Cypriot broadcaster Cyprus Broadcasting Corporation (CyBC) organised the national final Eurovision 2010: Epilogi tis kypriakis symmetochis to select the Cypriot entry for the 2010 contest in Oslo, Norway.
 The national final featured nine entries, resulting in the selection of Lilygreen and the Islanders with "Life Looks Better in Spring" at the final in February 2010.

 Cyprus was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 27 May 2010.
 Performing during the show in position 14, "Life Looks Better in Spring" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 29 May.
 It was later revealed that Cyprus placed 10th out of the 17 participating countries in the semi-final with 67 points.
 In the final, Cyprus performed in position 5 and placed 21st out of the 25 participating countries, scoring 27 points.